kevin-xie-mit/bridge-llm-leaderboard/docs.md

 <h2>🛠️ How to Evaluate Your Model on BRIDGE ?</h2>
 <h4>📂 Dataset Access</h4>
 <p>All fully open-access datasets in BRIDGE are available in <a href="https://huggingface.co/datasets/YLab-Open/BRIDGE-Open">BRIDGE-Open</a>.
-To ensure fairness of this leaderboard, we publicly release the following data for each task:
+To ensure the fairness of this leaderboard, we publicly release the following data for each task:
 Five completed samples serve as few-shot examples, and all testing samples with instruction and input information.</p>

 <p>Due to privacy and security considerations of clinical data, regulated-access datasets can not be directly published.
 However, all detailed task descriptions and their corresponding data sources are available in our <a href="https://arxiv.org/abs/2504.19467">BRIDGE paper</a>.